DIY air duct cleaning

 2. 2

-Use a vacuum with a HEPA filter to remove dust and debris from air vents and visible duct surfaces.
+Use a shop vacuum with a long hose attachment to gently vacuum any visible dust or debris from the air vents and accessible ductwork.

 3. 3